-Address bicyclists and pedestrians having a need to cross corridors as well as travel along those corridors.
-Even where bicyclists and pedestrians may not commonly use a particular corridor being improved or constructed, they will likely need to be able to cross that corridor safely and conveniently.
-Therefore, the design of intersections and interchanges shall accommodate bicyclists and pedestrians in a manner that is safe, accessible, and convenient.
+Address bicyclists, pedestrians, and mobility impaired users having a need to cross as well as travel along those corridors.
+Even where bicyclists, pedestrians, and other alternative modes may not commonly use a particular corridor being improved or constructed, they will likely need to be able to cross that corridor safely and conveniently.
+Therefore, the design of intersections and interchanges shall accommodate all road users in a manner that is safe, accessible, and convenient.